Documenting things

 Here is a template of a data log that could hep to store this information

 Another important and related aspect and also active field of research is data semantics.
-Often data sets store complex information and concepts that can be describe more of less accurately.
-Let’s take an example, you have receive a csv file storing a table with several variables about a fish stock assessment.
-One of the variable is named “length”.
-However there are many ways to measure the length of a fish.
+Often data sets store complex information and concepts that can be described more or less accurately.
+Let’s take an example, you have received a csv file storing a table with several variables about a fish stock assessment.
+One of the variables is named “length”.
+However, there are many ways to measure the length of a fish.
 Which one is it?

 Data semantics aims at clearly identify those concepts relying on vocabularies and ontologies, such as ENVO in environmental sciences.
 In addition, it enables the leverage relations between those concepts to help with (data) discovery.